-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-File ed by tl the Registrant 🗷 File ed by a a Party other than the Registrant Che eck the e appropriate box: □ Preliminary Proxy Statement □ Definitive Proxy Statement □ Definitive Additional Materials □ Soliciting Material Pursuant to §240.14a-12 □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) MSA Safety Incorporated e of Registrant as Specified In Its Charter) (Name of Perso n(s) Filing Proxy Statement, if other than the Registrant) Pay ment o of Filing Fee (Check the appropriate box): X No f fee required.
-Fee Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which trans action applies: (2) Aggregate number of securities to which tran saction applies: (3) Per unit price or other underlying value of tra filing fee is calculated and state how it was d insaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the etermined): (4) Proposed maximum aggregate value of transa ection: (5) Total fee paid: Fee e paid previously with preliminary materials. d by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ion statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No (3) Filing Party:
+Filed by the Registrant $extsf{X}$

+Filed by a Party other than the Registrant \Box

+Check the appropriate box:

+- □ Preliminary Proxy Statement

+- ☑ Definitive Proxy Statement

+- Definitive Additional Materials

+- □ Soliciting Material Pursuant to §240.14a-12

+□ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+MSA Safety Incorporated

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- \boxtimes No fee required. - □ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

+(4) Proposed maximum aggregate value of transaction:

+(5) Total fee paid:

+□ Fee paid previously with preliminary materials.

+□ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

+(1) Amount Previously Paid:

+(2) Form, Schedule or Registration Statement No.:

+(3) Filing Party:

+(4) Date Filed: